April 30, 2024

 ca. 450–400 BCE.
 Chiusi, Museo Archeologico Nazionale 63.564

 Is it possible that Quran echoes Odyssey at 16:92?
-I guess that depends on your definition of "echo."
+That depends on your definition of "echo."
 My definition would include Sūrat al-Kahf (The Cave) 18:60-63, where a bit from the end of the Gilgamesh epic appears in transmuted form.
-This is where Gilgamesh loses the sea-plant that restores youth, converted in Alexander Romance tradition into a story about testing the Fountain of Youth by dipping dried fish in it, in which form it was re-transmuted (probably via the Syriac Song of Alexander of Pseudo-Jacob of Serugh) into a tale of Moses in Sūrat al-Kahf.
+This is where Gilgamesh loses the sea-plant that restores youth, converted in Alexander Romance tradition into a story about testing the Fountain of Youth by dipping dried fish in it (and then losing the fish, which swims away, and losing track of the Fountain altogether), in which form it was re-transmuted (probably via the Syriac Song of Alexander of Pseudo-Jacob of Serugh) into a tale of Moses in Sūrat al-Kahf.
 This is what I call a legit echo, with an intertextual trail to back it up.

 To my knowledge, no such trail leads from the poems of Homer to the Quran.
-I've seen a couple attempts to read Quran and Prophetic biography in generic terms of epic (1, 2), and these are interesting thought-experiments with nothing to say about true intertext.
-It's clearly not impossible for Greek Epic Cycle material to have made it to Arabia—in the form of travelers' tales, say—and the legend of a woman who unravels by night what she weaves by day has what they call "legs."
+I have seen a couple attempts to read Quran and Prophetic biography in generic terms of epic (1, 2), and these are interesting comparativist readings with little to say about true intertext.
+It's not impossible for Greek Epic Cycle material to have made it to Arabia—in the form of travelers' tales, say—and the legend of a woman who unravels by night what she weaves by day has what they call "legs."
 By that I mean it's memorable, portable, and adaptable, and that's as far as I'm willing to go in endorsing the Homeric echo of Sūrat al-Naḥl 16:92, i.e., not very.
-My word for it remains "uncanny."
+My word for it is still "uncanny."

 The same weaving as above is displayed in 45-degree rotation

 For purposes of Hands at Work, the most important takeaway is the Quran's avoidance of words for weaving.
 Sūrat al-Naḥl 16:80 eulogizes tents and the raw material they are made of (wool from sheep and camels, and hair of goats), but actual weaving is nowhere mentioned.
-Not even the spider of Sūrat al-‘Ankabūt (The Spider) 29:41 is said to weave her house, but ittakhadhat baytan: she "takes" it.
-This seems to parallel ghazlahā "her thread" at 16:92, where nasjahā "her weaving" would be the Penelopeian meaning, and in the view of Ibn Qutayba (who was no slouch) the true one.
+Nor does the namesake spider of Sūrat al-‘Ankabūt (The Spider) 29:41 weave her house, but ittakhadhat baytan: she "takes" it.
+This seems to parallel ghazlahā "her thread" at 16:92, where nasjahā "her weaving" would be the Penelopeian meaning, and in the view of Ibn Qutayba (who was no dummy) the true one.